GeorgiGidionov/cybersecurity-magazine/README.md

 DB_NAME=cybersecurity_magazine
 DB_USER=postgres
 DB_PASSWORD=123456
-DB_HOST=localhost
+DB_HOST=127.0.0.1
 DB_PORT=5432

-    Note: For local development you can also hardcode these values in settings.py, but using a .env file is safer and recommended.
+Alternatively, you can hardcode the database credentials in settings.py for local testing, but using a .env file is recommended for security.
 1. Apply migrations
 bash

 python manage.py makemigrations
 python manage.py migrate

-1. Create a superuser (for admin access – not required for public pages) bash
+1. Create a superuser (optional – for admin access) bash

 python manage.py createsuperuser